What Can I Do to Stop My Dog From Eating Poop? This will actually work for you.

 A lot of processed food doesn’t contain enough nutrients that help a dog’s digestive tract.
 So, it is possible that there is a lack of digestive enzymes in our dog’s diet.

-These enzymes help the digestive system by absorbing the food, so their deficiency will lead to harder food processing and serious health issues.
-A shortage of digestive enzymes could lead to dogs pooping undigested nutrients.
+These enzymes help the digestive system by absorbing the food, so their deficiency will lead to harder food processing and serious health issues. .
 So, it is likely that undigested nutrients in the stool would attract our dogs and that they would want to eat it.

 The lack of digestive enzymes can lead to pancreatic insufficiency as well.
 This condition prevents dogs from creating digestive enzymes in their pancreas.
 The consequence is the same — dogs would want to consume their poop in order to get nutrients they missed out on.